Concepts

 Then increase bids!

 CPC/Bid as a feature is not available on many Amazon Ads software.
-It is, however, available on atom11 while you create rules for bid optimization.
+It is, however, available on atom11 when you create rules for bid optimization.

 atom11 custom bid rules